Atm85/Events/README.md

 # virions

-if you download this plugin from poggit, then there is no need to install extra dependencies as poogit already injects the virion into the plugin!
+if you download this plugin from poggit, then there is no need to install extra dependencies as poggit already injects the virion into the plugin!

 if running from source; (NOT recommended) install these virions